itsSambuddha/DSG/README.md

-# Demon Slayer 2D RPG Web Game
+# Demon Slayer 2D RPG

-This is a lightweight, 2D open-world action RPG web game inspired by Demon Slayer, built using only HTML, CSS, and vanilla JavaScript with Canvas API.
-The game is fully playable from a static web page and can be hosted on GitHub Pages.
+This is a lightweight 2D action RPG browser game inspired by Demon Slayer anime.
+It is built using pure HTML, CSS, and JavaScript without any frameworks, and runs entirely from static files.
+It is optimized for deployment on GitHub Pages.

 ## Features

-- Pixel-art style Demon Slayer-inspired character with sword attacks and breathing skills.
+- Pixel-art style with retro fonts and UI
+- Player movement with W/A/S/D keys
+- Attack with J key, special skills with K and L keys
+- Interact with NPCs using E key
-- Enemies spawn and patrol predefined zones.
+- Enemies with basic AI, health, and attacks
+- Tile-based map with obstacles and NPCs
-- Health, stamina (breathing meter), and XP bars.
+- Health, stamina, and XP bars with level-ups
-- WASD movement and J/K/L/I keys or mouse clicks for attacks.
-- Minimap with player location and quest indicators.
-- Quest system with NPCs and interactive dialogue.
+- Quest system with dialogue trees and rewards
-- Save and load progress using browser localStorage.
+- Game state saving and loading using localStorage
-- Modular, well-commented code.
-- Optimized for performance and under 10MB total size.

-## How to Play
+## How to Run

-- Move: W, A, S, D keys
+1. Clone or download the repository.
+2. Open `index.html` in a modern web browser (Chrome, Firefox, Edge).
+3. Play the game directly from the static files, no server required.

+## Controls

+- W/A/S/D: Move player
-- Basic Attack: J key
+- J: Basic attack
-- Special Skills: K, L, I keys
+- K/L: Special skills (breathing techniques)
-- Interact with NPCs: E key (to be implemented)
+- E: Interact with NPCs
-- Save Game: Automatically saves progress in localStorage

-## Deployment on GitHub Pages

-1. Create a new GitHub repository and push all files (`index.html`, `style.css`, `game.js`, `assets/`, `README.md`).
-2. Go to the repository's **Settings** > **Pages**.
-3. Under **Source**, select the branch (usually `main` or `master`) and root folder (`/`).
-4. Save and wait a few minutes for GitHub Pages to publish the site.
-5. Access your game at `https://<your-username>.github.io/<repository-name>/`.
+## Project Structure

+- `index.html`: Main HTML file with canvas and UI elements
+- `style.css`: Styles for canvas and UI
+- `game.js`: Main game controller and loop
+- `player.js`: Player class and logic
+- `enemy.js`: Enemy class and spawn logic
+- `map.js`: Tile-based map rendering and collision
+- `npc.js`: NPC class with dialogue and quests
+- `storage.js`: Save/load game state using localStorage
+- `assets/`: Folder for images and sprites (currently placeholders)

-## Development
+## Notes

-- The game code is modular and divided into engine, game logic, and UI layers.
-- Assets are stored locally or embedded as base64.
+- The game uses ES6 modules; ensure your browser supports them.
-- The game uses the Canvas API for rendering.
+- The game is optimized for 800x600 resolution.

-## License

-This project is open source and free to use.

----
+- All assets are placeholders; you can replace them with your own pixel art.

 Enjoy playing the Demon Slayer 2D RPG!